PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 Privacy by design
 -----------------
-PPMS follows "Privacy by design" approach to system engineering.
+PPAS follows "Privacy by design" approach to system engineering.

 .. warning::
     Form tracker is trying to send its requests using secure **HTTPS** protocol, but **legacy IE browsers** (version 8